 The Care Package Story Project is a traveling exhibit.

 I created this exhibit and presentations to highlight the many different people who serve(d) our country, as well as to illustrate ways we use food and cuisine to communicate.

 Each of these packages carries within it the message, “I love you, I miss you.”
 Each family conveys their love, longing – even their humor- in their own unique way, often by using foods which also reflect their family’s tradition, heritage or region.

 Feelings of love and longing are universal yet how this is expressed can be a window into culture, tradition, and background of people.
 Brought together, this compilation lends insight into our story as a nation.
 Becoming more aware of who serves in uniform is one way of fostering community and expanding our understanding of America.

 The Care Package Story Project exhibit travels to military bases, VA hospitals, USOs, VFWs, American Legions across the US and overseas.
 It also visits public libraries, schools, universities, museums, municipal buildings, art clubs, historical societies, and others around the US.

-Along the way, I continue collecting stories of all armed service branches, and from all eras of our nation’s long history.
+Along the way, I continue collecting stories of members of all armed service branches, and from all eras of our nation’s long history.
 I am working to include care packages that span the history of the US back to the Revolutionary War.

 Please go to the Contact or Your Stories page to share your own care package stories, or those of your family or community members who received care packages when they were stationed away from home.

 If you are interested in hosting the exhibit or presentations, please contact me to add your venue to the travel itinerary.
 You can also book presentations and workshops for your classroom, group or club .
 The presentations and workshops include the images of the exhibit, as well as the stories-behind-the-stories, anecdotes, tidbits of history and more.